peaceinmindrelaxingmusic/peaceinmindrelaxingmusic.github.io/about.md

 ---
 layout: page
-title: About - 🧘 Relax Your Mind - Relaxing Music 🧘
+title: About - 🧘 Peace In Mind - Relaxing Music 🧘
 permalink: /about/

 date: 2020-01-05